cloudgrayau/pitch/README.md

 1. Via the CraftCMS Settings => Pitch
 2. Via the CraftCMS Utilities => Caches
-3. Via the console:
+3. Via the console `./craft pitch/clear`

-`./craft pitch/clear`

 Brought to you by [Cloud Gray Pty Ltd](https://cloudgray.com.au/)